 Hiking backpacks are usually waterproof and come with pockets on the sides for your hydration bottles.
 It’s important to pack smart.
 You should avoid stuffing your bag with excessive things.
 The heavier your bag, the harder it will be to take around during your hike.

 Today, it’s a standard for smartphones to be equipped with a navigation system.
 Though there are still limitations with these devices.
 The battery is limited, they cannot get wet, and the signal may be scarce depending on where you are.
-With the advancement of technology, GPS devices are becoming more rugged and reliable navigation device.
+With the advancement of technology, GPS devices are becoming more rugged and reliable navigation devices.
 It will be helpful to take a USB power bank with you to supplement the battery of your GPS device.

 Multi-Tools and Duct Tape